jasonacox/Powerwall-Dashboard/backups/README.md

 # Dashboard Backup

-InfluxDB is configured to use a 25-year retention policy (see [influxdb.sql](../influxdb/influxdb.sql)).
+InfluxDB is configured to use a infinite retention policy (see [influxdb.sql](../influxdb/influxdb.sql)).
 It uses continuous queries to downsample Powerwall data and preserve disk space.
 However, this does not safeguard the data from accidental deletion or corruption.
 It is recommend that you set up a backup plan to snapshot the data for disaster recovery.

 ## Backup Plans